Workoverflow/docker-php-env/README.md

-# Docker enviroment for PHP projects
+# Docker environment for PHP projects

 Docker container with NGINX + PHP 8.1-FPM
 Ready for Symfony 6 and Laravel 9